-• For an In-Year admission into any Year Group, the evidence should be submitted with the application.
+For an In-Year admission into any Year Group, the evidence should be submitted with the application.
+Parents must also complete a Devon Common Application Form (eg at

-Parents must also complete a Devon Common Application Form (eg at www.devon.gov.uk/admissionsonline) Please read the school admissions policy, including definitions, before completing this form.
+Please read the school admissions policy, including definitions, before completing this form.
 School policies can be found at http://devon.cc/schoolpolicy.
 Not all Devon schools prioritise applications with exceptional social or medical need.

-PART A - to be completed by the parent

-Full n ame of child

-Date of Birth

-School you are applying for

-Does this school give priority for

-exceptional social or medical need?
-Yes / No

-Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this
+PART A - to be completed by the parent Full name of child Date of Birth School you are applying for Moretonhampstead Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

-school.

 Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.